 |Best For||Portfolios & Creatives||Small Sites & Online Stores|

 |Current Promotion||Start Your Free Trial||Get Weebly For Free|

-Comparing pricing between Squarespace and Weebly can be tough because their tiers are completely different.
-Weebly has tiers based on technical and eCommerce features.
-Squarespace pricing has tiers based the on the number of users, email , and other featurs.
+Comparing Squarespace and Weebly’s pricing is tough because their tiers are so different.
+Weebly plans are based on technical and eCommerce features, while Squarespace bases its tiers on the number of users, email, and other features.
 And Weebly has a free plan.

-Squarespace basically removes an email option from the Personal plan, and then adds transaction free ecommerce to the Basic Commerce.
+Squarespace removes an email option from the Personal plan and adds transaction-free ecommerce to their Basic Commerce plan.
 You get a different suite of ecommerce tools with Advanced Commerce.